 I come from a family of packrats.
-Sometimes it seems as if my ancestors saved all these treasures to hand down to me, from my great-great-grandfather's Civil War diary to my great-grandparents' love letters, and much more.
+As a writer, I sometimes feel as if my ancestors saved all these treasures to hand down to me, from my great-great-grandfather's Civil War diary to my great-grandparents' love letters.
+They have taken me on delightful adventures.

-These artifacts resurfaced when I began to study West African spiritual practices with an initiated elder of the Dagara tribe.
+Many family artifacts resurfaced when I was studying West African spiritual practices with an initiated elder of the Dagara tribe.
 Through group rituals, I forged alliances with my ancestors, as healing as psychotherapy and charged with inspiration.

 I decided to research and write my family's stories.
-I went to Mississippi to find where diarist William Davies lay on the Vicksburg battlefield, to Georgia to figure out how he survived three months as a prisoner of war at Andersonville.
-I visited the village where my grandfather was born in the Italian Alps and found my great-great-great-grandparents' graves in western Maryland.
+I went to Georgia to figure out how diarist William Davies survived three months as a prisoner of war at Andersonville.
+In western Maryland, I found the graves of my Mennonite great-great-great-grandparents.

 Parts of these stories, which are in the process of becoming a book, can be found on my blog, News of My Ancestors.